 Instructions

-- Carefully pour mixture into mixing bowl with butter.
-Do not scrape the bottom of the pan in case any of the sugar scaled to the bottom.
+- Carefully pour the mixture into a medium mixing bowl and then whisk in the butter and vanilla extract or paste.
+Do not scrape the bottom of the pan in case any of the sugar scalded to the bottom.

-- Allow to cool at room temperature for 30-40 minutes before mixing well and then transferring to the prepared and lined square dish.
+- Allow to for 10 minutes before transferring to the parchment lined dish.
+Cover with plastic wrap.

-- Lift parchment out of the square dish and cut into 1-inch pieces.
+- When ready to cut, lift the parchment out of the dish and cut into pieces.

 - Store in an airtight container in the refrigerator.